- Rating: PG-13

-Ida’s eyes were dreamy as Louise pulled away to asses the situation further.
+Ida’s eyes were dreamy as Louise pulled away to assess the situation further.
 “Paris,” Ida whispered.

 It was a place they often spoke of in their letters written to each other during their time apart.
 Neither one had ever been on the European continent.
-They both clung to this idea of Paris.
+Yet, they both clung to this idea of Paris.
 It fueled their dreams.

-Louise would write two letters.
-1 would be addressed to William or someone else on the newspaper staff.
-Stuffed inside the letter would be one for Ida.
-If not for their mutual friends playing postmaster, Louise probably would have gone further mad from the distance apart.
+Louise would write two letters: one addressed to William or someone else on the newspaper staff.
+The second letter would be one for Ida.
+Louise probably would have gone further mad from a distance apart if not for their mutual friends playing postmaster.

 “Paris?”
 Louise asked, her heart fluttering.